 Chloe, a bandana-wearing miniature Australian shepherd, loves human psychology and uses what she has learned to bring calm and comfort to BMA.
 In her leisure time, Chloe enjoys playing with “duck duck” or going on a good hike or trail run.
 Prior to becoming a Moffitt, Chloe was mother to two litters of puppies and continues to care for anyone who will let her, anyone who will scratch her back, and anyone who offers her love and attention.

-Danae is a boxer mix who loves loping after squirrels (though she never catches them) and “singing” to BMA students.
+Danae was a boxer mix who loved loping after squirrels (though she never caught them) and “sang” to BMA students.
 Danae became a part of the Miller family after, having been abandoned at a gas station, she made her way to the Jacksonville Home and Patio Show in order to shop for her new home.
 She met the Millers, discussed landscaping, and they proceeded to begin their lives together.
-Danae hates celery, loves treats (she is very aware which BMA offices have the best stashes) and, while her favorite class is History, as an academic, she is proud of what she learned in Psychology and has applied Pavlovian principles to train her humans to let her outside whenever she rings a bell.
+Danae hated celery, loved treats (she was very aware which BMA offices had the best stashes) and, while her favorite class was History, as an academic, she was proud of what she learned in Psychology and applied Pavlovian principles to train her humans to let her outside whenever she rang a bell.
+Danae is greatly missed.